nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ```

 After successful archive restore, its original archive ID should be marked as complete.
-This will delete the archive metadata from the NuoDB Admin layer and will cause the SM to proceed with its startup operations.
+This will delete the archive metadata from the NuoDB Admin tier and will cause the SM to proceed with its startup operations.

 ```
 nuodocker complete restore --db-name demo --archive-ids 0